faguil/protein-motif-searching_neuropeptides/README.md

 ## Description

-Perl script that scans one o more protein motif patterns in FASTA files (i.e., protein sequences).
+Perl script that scans one o more protein motif pattern(s) in FASTA files (i.e., protein sequences).
 This scripts relies on PROSITE; therefore, it requires the external program pfscan.
 A binary executable file is given in this repository.
 This script has been tested on Linux Ubuntu 16.04, but it is probable that also works on others Linux operating systems.

 ## Publication